MicrosoftDocs/power-platform/power-platform/power-fx/error-handling.md

 The **Errors** function also returns information about past errors during runtime operations.
 It can be useful for displaying an error on a form screen without needing to capture the error in a state variable.

-## Rethrowing errors
+## Re-throwing errors

 Sometimes some potential errors are expected and can be safely ignored.
-Inside **IfError** and **App.OnError**, if an error is detected that should be passed on to the next higher handler, it can be rethrown with `Error( AllErrors )`.
+Inside **IfError** and **App.OnError**, if an error is detected that should be passed on to the next higher handler, it can be re-thrown with `Error( AllErrors )`.

 ## Creating your own errors